-To help foster a positive classroom community, I expect that you will treat each other and me with respect and dignity at all times, and that you will attend class regularly and give your full attention to the activities.
+I expect that you will treat each other and me with respect and dignity at all times, and that you will attend class regularly and give your full attention to the activities and to the work of your peers.
 You can expect that I will treat you as an individual, and that I will challenge you to think, experiment, probe, and create.
 I am happy to talk to you about any concerns or questions by email or during my office hours.